nicatspark/microAnimation/readme.md

 Often times using transitions in the CSS creates constant custom CSS code for every animation, hard to parse and prone to timing problem between CSS timing and JS.
 By moving the transitions from CSS to JS the result is both cleaner and less code and in perfect sync with other JS events as a result.
 It is obvious that micro animation belongs in JavaScript and not in CSS.
 Specially when there is a need to chain events.

 The Web Animation API is powerfull but clunky.
-The microAnimation lib is all you need for your micro animation one liners.
+The microAnimation helper is all you need for your micro animation one liners.

 ## Install